 Rule-breakers, rejoice: this expertly-styled shelf shows there's no reason to stay inside the lines.
-Popping an oversized piece of art out in front of the shelves creates a playful, eye-catching effect we love.
+Popping an oversized piece of art out in the center of the shelves creates a playful, eye-catching effect we love.

 Roll With It

 Blame it on one-too-many viewings of "Beauty & The Beast" when we were kids, but there's something downright dreamy about a rolling library-style ladder.
+It adds a certain charm and works well if you have taller shelves with novels just out of your reach.
 Pick up a reclaimed piece to add vintage flair to your shelves.

 There are two schools of thought when it comes to wall-mounted TVs: one suggests making the TV as unobtrusive as possible through various forms of camouflage...but we're partial to the opposite approach.
-Frame your TV with shelves and let it be the family focalpoint it is.
-(Bonus points if you manage to add woven-cane cabinets at the bottom like the ones in this home.)
+Frame your TV with shelves and let it be the family focal point it is.

-Give your favorite book (and a few hundred of its best friends) the star treatment it deserves with gallery-style light fixtures mounted right on the shelves.
+Give your favorite book (and a few hundred of its best friends) the star treatment it deserves.
+Try adding gallery-style light fixtures mounted right above the shelves to cast a spotlight on your collection.
 Nothing but the best for a literary masterpiece, right?